 Organize for Value

-Currently, in many companies, procurement fails to integrate sufficiently, being organised rigidly around cost, risk reduction and security of supply.
-To avoid reinforcing this image, just as procurement has disconnected transactional and strategic procurement, CPO’s should consider separating value generation and cost improvement activities (Fig 1).
-A new way of looking at contracts, partnerships, the supply base and the internal organisation requires a different business model that allows for entrepreneurship and flexibility.
+Currently, in many companies, procurement fails to integrate sufficiently, being organized rigidly around cost, risk reduction and security of supply.
+To avoid reinforcing this image, just as procurement has disconnected transnational and strategic procurement, CPO’s should consider separating value generation and cost improvement activities (Fig 1).
+A new way of looking at contracts, partnerships, the supply base and the internal organization requires a different business model that allows for entrepreneurship and flexibility.

 2.3 Understand your Company’s Growth Strategy: